curtischen03/CS163-Projects-2024Fall/_posts/2024-12-13-team16-face_recognition_loss.md

 0 \leq m \ll 1\frac{C}{C-1}, (C > K+1)
 $$

-<br>where  is the number of training classes and  is the dimension of the learned features.
-In an experiment with 8 distinct identities (8 faces), the upper limit of  would be .
-In Figure 4, three valid values of m were tested and compared against each other as well as against the performance of Softmax.
+<br>where C is the number of training classes and K is the dimension of the learned features.
+In an experiment with 8 distinct identities (8 faces), the upper limit of m would be:<br>

+$$
+1-\cos{(\frac{\pi}{4})} \approx 0.29
+$$

+<br>In Figure 4, three valid values of m were tested and compared against each other as well as against the performance of Softmax.
 The first row maps the features on the Euclidean space, while the second row projects the features onto the angular space.

 ![YOLO]({{ '/assets/images/16/figure4.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
 *Fig 4.
 A toy experiment of different loss functions on 8 identities, comparing Softmax and LMCL* [2].

 The values of m, ranging from 0 to 0.45, were tested on the datasets LFW and YTF.
 The upper limit was set to 0.45 because with the dataset, 0.45 was the point of no convergence.
-As the value of m increased, the accuracy of the model also increased up until , when the performance began to decline.
+As the value of m increased, the accuracy of the model also increased up until m=0.35, when the performance began to decline.

 ![YOLO]({{ '/assets/images/16/figure5.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}